cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 If you want to create a role for the BOSH user in vCenter, the privileges are defined [here](./vcenter_user_privileges.html).

-Before you can run micro BOSH deployer, you have to create folders according to the values in your manifest.
+Before you can run MicroBOSH deployer, you have to create folders according to the values in your manifest.

 In the example below, `vm_folder` contains the running virtual machine